Chimney Flashing

 Signs That Your Chimney Flashing Needs Repair

 Over time, even the best-installed flashing can deteriorate due to exposure to the elements.
 Temperature fluctuations, storms, and natural aging can cause it to warp, crack, or become loose.
-Recognizing the signs of faulty flashing early can save homeowners from costly repairs down the road.
+Recognizing the signs of faulty flashing early can save homeowners from costly chimney repair down the road.

 Water Stains on Ceilings or Walls